8e7an/dotvim/NOTES.md

 `:v/{term}/norm {commands}` Run the normal {commands} on any the lines were `{term}` is not found.

+`:g/^/m0` Effectively reverse the line order of the document.

 `e` Go to the end of the word.